-After a student has missed 10 cumulative days in a semester, the student may be considered for the non-compliance process.
+After a student has missed 10 cumulative days in a semester, the student may be considered for truancy removal.
+If total student absences per semester become excessive, the engagement process may be initiated.

 Make Up Days

 Students are allowed to log in on non-school days (weekends/holidays) to make up missed days throughout the week.
 However, these make up days must be completed within the same quarter as the day missed.